 This particular landscape or streetscape’s history is significant in telling the story of how Phoenix developed in the late 1880’s and the early years of the 20th century.

-William J. Murphy, who moved from Illinois to Phoenix in 1883, built the Arizona Canal and established the Valley citrus industry in the northern extension of Central Avenue in 1895.
-The roadway cut through the Orangewood subdivision he developed and was first paved in 1920.
+As a result, William J. Murphy, who moved from Illinois to Phoenix in 1883, built the Arizona Canal and established the Valley citrus industry in the northern extension of Central Avenue in 1895.
+Additionally, he developed the roadway cutting through the Orangewood subdivision that was first paved in 1920.

 Early Years Transportation